 Amending methodologies (A3): Once A1 and A2 are completed, all TSOs may amend the set of requirements of the CZCAOF software and the requirements of the forecast process and the forecast validation process and update the documents accordingly, if necessary.

-Although the drafting of the set of requirements for the CZCAOF software and the drafting of the requirements for the forecast process and the forecast validation process should be done jointly by the Application and by Non-Application TSOs to establish common boundaries for implementations, they should be implemented only by the Application TSOs of each BC-platform (technical implementation steps C, D, and E).
+Although the drafting of the set of requirements for the CZCAOF software and the drafting of the requirements for the forecast process and the forecast validation process should be done jointly by the Application and by Non-Application TSOs to establish common boundaries for implementations, they should be implemented only by the Application TSOs of each BC platform (technical implementation steps C, D, and E).

 Step B comprises the preparation of the CZCAOF software by all Application TSOs, taking into account the set of requirements for the CZCAOF software prepared in A2, the orange box in Figure 21.
 In this step, mainly the mathematical model and the algorithm methodology of the CZCAOF are developed resulting in the software, a programming algorithm coded in a computer programming language.

-In the Technical Implementation Phase (yellow boxes), the CZCAOF software is configured for each particular BC-platform by the Application TSOs (C) and the forecast process and the forecast validation process are developed and implemented by the Application TSOs of each BC-platform (D and E).
+In the Technical Implementation Phase (yellow boxes), the CZCAOF software is configured for each particular BC platform by the Application TSOs (C) and the forecast process and the forecast validation process are developed and implemented by the Application TSOs of each BC platform (D and E).
 The technical implementation of the CZCAOF is based on both the set of requirements drafted by all TSOs as developed in step A1 and the CZCAOF software built by all TSOs in step B. The technical implementation of the forecast validation process requires the development and implementation based on the CZCAOF software.
-RCCs conducting the forecast validation process require specific user access to the CZCAOF as the forecast validation should be conducted on the CZCAOF software of each BC-platform individually.
+RCCs conducting the forecast validation process require specific user access to the CZCAOF as the forecast validation should be conducted on the CZCAOF software of each BC platform individually.
 Finally, the technical implementation of the forecast process (E) requires both development and implementation based on the forecasting requirements drafted by all TSOs in A2 and the CZCAOF software built by all TSOs in B.

 The Operation Phase comprises of the operation of the market-based CZC allocation (F1), the operation of the forecast process by a forecast entity (F2), and the operation of the forecast validation process by an RCC (G).
-The Application TSOs of a BC-platform should be responsible for these steps.
+The Application TSOs of a BC platform should be responsible for these steps.
 They can select a forecast entity (one TSO or another entity) for conducting the forecast process and should select an RCC for conducting the forecast validation process.
 The operation steps are all based on the technical development and implementation outputs in C, D and E.

 CZCAOF blueprint definition

-In the description of the technical process for the construction of the BC-platform, the requirements and constraints of the CZCAOF software (the “CZCAOF blueprint”) are defined by all TSOs and later built by All Application TSOs.
+In the description of the technical process for the construction of the BC platform, the requirements and constraints of the CZCAOF software (the “CZCAOF blueprint”) are defined by all TSOs and later built by all Application TSOs.
 The CZCAOF blueprint is the software which conducts the CZC allocation.
 This comprises of:

 the software for the determination of the optimal CZC allocation based on the outcome of